araichev/mustaching/README.rst

     :target: http://mybinder.org:/repo/araichev/mustaching

-A small Python 3.5 package inspired by Mr. Money Mustache for summarizing and plotting a CSV of personal finance data.
+A tiny Python 3.5 package inspired by Mr. Money Mustache to summarize and plot personal finance data given in the form of a CSV file.
 Uses Pandas and Python-Highcharts to do most of the work.